AndraZero121/api-resource-typer/README.md

 - ✅ Auto-generate TypeScript or JavaScript interfaces from API responses
 - ✅ Support for Laravel Resource and ResourceCollection
-- ✅ Smart type inference from actual data (no `any` unless unavoidable)
+- ✅ Smart type inference from actual data
 - ✅ Artisan command for manual generation with output type selection
 - ✅ Middleware for automatic generation
 - ✅ Trait for easy controller integration